Properties For Sale by Jackson-Stops, Sherborne, including sold STC

 Tucked away in a pretty valley typical of this part of Somerset, Honeywick House is an historic 18th-century Grade II listed house built of predominantly Hadspen stone under a tiled roof and set in a glorious garden.
 The former farmhouse, which was gentrified in the late nineteenth century, bears...

-Situated in this charming village, once a settlement in the Domesday Book, this detached delightful house with rendered stone under a tiled roof, sits within approximately ¾ an acre of beautiful, mature gardens.
-This house is notable for its spacious high ceilings, light-filled rooms, vie...
+Situated in this charming village, once a settlement in the Domesday Book, this detached house sits within approximately ¾ an acre of beautiful, mature gardens.
+Having been extended and modified over the years and notable for its high ceilings, spacious, light-filled rooms, views an...

 Combining traditional style with modern living, Ramillies Farm is an unlisted, spacious family house spread over three floors and formed of honey coloured Hamstone under a tiled roof.
 As you enter through the oak front door, you are welcomed into a broad, well-lit hallway which gives access to t...